ucsb-cs56/w20/_lab/proj01.md

 So: in the `services` directory, create a `LocationQueryService` similar to the `EarthquakeQueryService`.

-Your first version of it should return fake JSON, just as we did in lab7b (step 9b).
+Your first version of it should return fake JSON, just as we did in lab07.

 * You may want to just comment out all of the code inside the body of the `getJSON` method for now.
 * The parameters should not be `int distance, int minmag`.
 What should the parameter(s) be?
 That's up to you to figure out.